Table of Contents

 - Define a class

-attribute - Assign
+Configwith athemeattribute - Assign

-- Create another:
+cfg1 = Config()and thencfg2 = cfg1 - Create another:

-cfg3 = Config()
+cfg3 = Config() - Use

-to compare cfg1/cfg2 and cfg1/cfg3 - Use
+isto compare cfg1/cfg2 and cfg1/cfg3 - Use

-to compare them as well - Print
+==to compare them as well - Print

-of all instances - Print conclusion: which share memory and which don’t
+id()of all instances - Print conclusion: which share memory and which don’t

 How to Make it Harder

 Add a method that modifies the instance and observe which objects reflect the change.
-Try defining __eq__
+Try defining __eq__ manually to make equality work across objects.

 - Add

-and update the theme - Modify
+def set_theme(self, theme):and update the theme - Modify

-- Override
+cfg1and observe changes incfg2andcfg3 - Override

-to allow equality by value
+__eq__to allow equality by value

 Excercise 2.
 None or Not?
 Handling Default Arguments

-.
-Inside the function, check if the user passed any value by comparing status is None
+Create a function that takes an optional argument status=None.
+Inside the function, check if the user passed any value by comparing status is None.

 Return a default message if no status is given.
 Otherwise, return a customized message.
 Then, test the function by calling it with different inputs.